 It got me thinking of one of the things I noticed during the COVID-19 lockdowns of 2020.
-A lot of families were out on the streets enjoying the walk and the fresh air.
+Many families were out on the streets enjoying the walk and the fresh air.

-One of the benefits was children able to learn to ride their bikes on a road and learn a few road rules.
+One of the benefits was children able to learn to ride their bikes on the road and learn a few road rules.
 This moment is over now and maybe never to return.

-All the roads are back to being full of traffic and have once again become a dangerous place to learn to ride your bike.
+All the roads are back to being full of traffic and have become a dangerous place to learn to ride your bike.

 These parks are designed to allow children to develop their cycling skills in a safe place.
 Parents and caregivers can also teach some road safety while keeping near their children or crossing one of the pedestrian crossings.

 Olympic cycling gold medalist Sarah Ulmer was at the opening of the Bell Block facility.
 She said, ‘Getting kids back on bikes, it’s awesome.’
 ‘To be able to build the talent to become world beaters is what it’s all about and that’s what you guys have got here,’ she said.

 Many towns and cities in New Zealand have established cycle network strategies and cycleways that parallel the newest opened motorways.
 These are a vast improvement over the lack of or token efforts of years gone by.